 Health (and Retirement) Savings Accounts: Steps To Lifelong Health Insurance

 If you are a fast reader, we will begin with a ten-minute summary of Health Savings Accounts.
 At first, it covers future revenue, then spending projections follow.
 No matter how medical care changes, cost and revenue must remain in balance.

 Health Savings Accounts

 Enacted 2003.
 Subscribers as of Jan.1, 2015: 17 million.

-Provisions: Briefly stated, any approved high-deductible indemnity health insurance plan, when attached to an approved tax-deductible savings account for the accumulation of the insurance deductible, or payment of other medical expenses.
-Deposits are limited to $3,400 tax-deductible annually, and are not taxable on withdrawal for medical purposes.
+Provisions: Briefly stated, any approved high-deductible indemnity health insurance plan, when attached to an approved tax-deductible saving account for the accumulation of the insurance deductible, or payment of other medical expenses.
+Deposits are limited to $3,400 tax-deductible annually and are not taxable on withdrawal for medical purposes.
 Accounts presently may not be used to pay the insurance premium.
 The account is exchanged for a regular IRA at the time the subscriber begins Medicare coverage.
 (In this sense, an overfunded account earns interest until age 66 when unused funds are taxed but exchanged for any Individual Retirement Account which may then be used for any purpose.
 Up until that time, there is a 20% penalty for funds used for non-medical purposes.)

 Suggested technical amendments: 1.
 Permit the account portion to pay the premiums for the insurance portion, making the entire Health Savings Account tax exempt.
 2. Improve flexibility by eliminating age and employment limits.
 3. Relax the deposit limits with a COLA and switch from annual limits to lifetime limits.